Accumulative reservoir construction: Bridging continuously relaxed and periodically refreshed extended reservoirs: ARC

 for the optimal $\asig$;

 for operator space entanglement entropy $\OSEE$;

 for convergence time $\timeNESS$; and

 for the cost $\CC=\NW\timeNESS 2^{3 \OSEE}$.
 The error--cost scaling relation has the form in Eq.~\eqref{eq:ErrScaling}.
-The values in the error--cost scaling can be fitted directly or reconstructed from scaling relations of its components.
+The values in the error-cost scaling can be fitted directly, see Table~\ref{tab:arc_error_cost}, or reconstructed from scaling relations of its components.
+For instance, the $\nu$ from Eq.~\eqref{eq:costscale} is the sum of three times $\nu$ from Eq.~\eqref{eq:SOscale} plus $\nu$ from Eq.~\eqref{eq:tauscale} plus 1.
 These approaches give consistent results and fit errors.
-Thus, the delineation of the fit parameters into their components enables pinpointing how the simulation is being influenced by the different factors.
+Thus, the delineation of the fit parameters into their components enables pinpointing how different factors influence the simulation.